 Our Gardening by the Moon calendar works according to the age-old belief that phases of the Moon affect plant growth.
 Lunar planting is a longtime Old Farmer’s Almanac tradition.

-Keep in mind that the four gardening regions below are quite broad; we also offer a modern gardening calendar (not Moon-based) that gets down to zip code level.
+Keep in mind that the four gardening regions below are quite broad; we also offer a modern planting calendar (not Moon-based) that gets down to zip code level.
 See our all-seasons gardening calendar.

 What is Gardening by the Moon?

-Oldtime farmers swear that this practice results in larger, tastier harvest.
+Old-time farmers swear that this practice results in a larger, tastier harvest.
 The editor of The Old Farmer’s Almanac, Janice Stillman, explains more in our Gardening by the Moon video.